mariesophiet/master_thesis/README.md

 # PQC Evaluation Tools <!-- omit from toc -->

 ## Notice: <!-- omit from toc -->
-This is the **development branch**, it may not be in a fully functioning state, and the documentation may still need to be updated.
+This is the **development branch**; it may not be in a fully functioning state, and the documentation may still need to be updated.
 The checkboxes below indicate whether the current development version is in a basic functioning state and if the documentation is accurate for its current functionality.
 Regardless, please keep this in mind and use the main branch if possible.
 Thank you.

 - [ ] Functioning State
 - [ ] Up-to-date documentation